mount everest from kala patthar

 Itinerary

-The trek typically takes around 19-21 days to complete, depending on the route and your pace.
+The Three Passes trek takes between 14-21 days to complete, depending on the route, your acclimatization schedule, and your pace.
 You have a couple options to make this itinerary your own.
 Personally, I decided to start from lower in the valley instead of flying to Lukla and walk the loop clockwise for better views and fewer crowds.

 DayItineraryDetails